20+ Years Experience

 Trustees of an EBT play a crucial role in administering the trust assets to provide benefits for the beneficiaries, who are typically the company’s or its group’s employees.

-The trustee must act independently and in the best interests of the beneficiaries of discretionary trust, ensuring that the trust is administered in accordance with applicable laws and managed in a manner that benefits the best interests of its intended beneficiaries and recipients.
+The trustee must act independently and in the best interests of the beneficiaries of the discretionary trust, ensuring that the trust is administered in accordance with applicable laws and managed in a manner that benefits the best interests of its intended beneficiaries and recipients.

 Trustees must also ensure that the trust assets are invested prudently and that the trust is managed in a cost-effective manner.